 Detection Type: PC

-Description Created: Description created on 18th of February, 2003, F-Secure Corp.
+Description Details: Description created on 18th of February, 2003, F-Secure Corp.